The Effect of Alzheimer’s on the Mental Health of the Family Carer

 Furthermore, supportive services like homecare aids or adult day centres provide respite care for families.

-Understanding these aspects not only allows individuals to navigate the complexity of this illness but also helps them prepare for changes they might encounter along their caregiving journey.
+Understanding these aspects not only allows individuals to navigate the complexity of this illness but also helps them prepare for changes they might encounter along their journey.

 This knowledge empowers caregivers in providing effective support while preserving their own wellbeing.